jacktenor/Beeralator/README.md

 icon2.rc contents point to the icon, for example: id ICON "/path/to/beer2.ico"

-Using Windows with msys2 these two.
+Using Windows with Msys2 I used these two.

  windres icon2.rc -O coff -o icon2.res